 What unnerved her most was that she often passed her room at night and could swear she still heard whispers coming from inside.
 She questioned Emily Jane about this and, of course, she pleaded ignorance but she knew what she heard.
 Over time, it began to get worse.
 Sometimes, at four in the morning, she would wake and go for a glass of milk.
 A light sleeper at the best of times, she had settled into an unorthodox sleep pattern and woke like clockwork at the same time night after night.
 Every time she passed the doorway the whispering reconvened yet the moment she entered the room it ceased and Emily Jane was fast asleep, grasping her tightly under her wing.

 The word “suffer” gave her added reason for consternation.
-Delivered raspingly and clearly audible, there was no mistaking it.
-“Kill” almost stopped her heart in its bracket, sending an icy chill rappelling her spine, it was as plain as day and followed by a demonic giggle unlike anything Edith had ever heard before.
+Delivered in a rasp yet clearly audible, there could unfortunately be no mistaking it.
+Meanwhile, “Kill” almost stopped her heart in its bracket, sending an icy chill rappelling her spine, it was as plain as day and followed by a demonic giggle unlike anything Edith had ever heard before.
 She wrapped her shaking palm around the door handle and prepared to go inside but she knew only too well how the scenario played out.
 The instant the door was opened she would be left in the dark so she continued to listen.
 “Mommy” was the straw that broke the camel’s back, Edith began choking back the tears as the words were executed with no warmth and, instead, emotionless and with underlying vitriol.

 She had reached breaking point and swung the door open, striding in to find out what the fuck was going on.
 This had to stop, it wasn’t healthy and she was totally beside herself with worry.
 With the lights being fully dimmed, she was unaware of the marbles which had been knocked from their jar on the shelf and were rolling freely about the floor.
 She trod awkwardly on at least three and fell headlong forward, impaling herself on the front spire of Emily Jane’s dollhouse.
 It punctured her left eye socket and entered her skull deep enough to kill her almost instantaneously.
 As she lay twisted and twitching, the final drops of her life force ebbing away, she heard one more word from behind her where Emily Jane was sat up watching the whole episode unfurl with DeAnnah clutched by her side.
 “Done”.